crispinprojects/talkcalendar/README.md

 Accessibility refers to the design of systems to be usable by people with disabilities and elders.
 Programs are more accessible for people with visual impairments if they can use large text, high contrast and have a simple design.
 I have tried make the Talk Calendar interface simple using header buttons for creating a new event, editing a selected event and deleting a selected event.
 The interface can be scaled to create large text.
 High contrast is achieved by using black text on a plain white background.
 The keyboard arrow keys can be used in conjunction with the enter key to move between months and years minimising the use of the mouse if required.

 If you are using Debian 12 (Bookworm) GNOME desktop then switching on the screen reader provides audio navigation of the calendar interface using [Orca](https://help.gnome.org/users/orca/stable/introduction.html.en) and the [espeak](https://espeak.sourceforge.net/) text-to-speech engine.
 The GNOME accessibility settings are available using Settings->Accessibility.
 You can also use the screen reader to read out a calendar event by selecting it in the list view.

-I feel I have been partially successful in my efforts to produce a speaking calendar for Linux with an interface designed for accessibility.
-The speech synthesizer needs further development.

-There is more on computer accessibility [here](https://en.wikipedia.org/wiki/Computer_accessibility).
+There is more on Debian accessibility [here](https://www.debian.org/devel/debian-accessibility/).

 ## Build From Source